le-chartreux/modern-python/project/configuration/set-up.md

 # Set up

-The `pyproject.toml` of a project looks like the following:
+To set up a project with a `pyproject.toml` file, you will need to create a file with the following structure:

 ```toml
 [project]